wp-plugins/yuzo-related-post/readme.txt

 == Changelog ==
+= 3.7.5 =
+*Fixed Feed/Rss content.
+I forgot to return the content that horror mine.
 = 3.7.4 =
 * Add button 'DONATE'
 Now I just add the button to donate, you can now buy a coffee to keep improving this tool with much encouragement.